Nx0Ri/Spoticord/README.md

 1. Paste your token in `token` field in bot.py.
 2. Copy the `client_id` and `client_secret` and place them in the spotify.py in `SPOTIPY_CLIENT_ID` and `SPOTIPY_CLIENT_SECRET`.
 3. Use: `python3 bot.py` or use .bat files.<br>
-If nothing is wrong, the script should open a Spotify login URL.<br>
+If nothing is wrong, the script should open a Spotify login link in your browser.<br>
 Login, and you're done!

 ## 🎶 Spotify Developer Application